How to Build a B20 VTEC Part 1: Planning Your Goals and Budget

 Goal 3: Street Drivable

-The car it’s going in will be used for more than just racing so I needed the motor to have a normal idle, run on easy acquire fuel, and be reasonable to drive in traffic.
+The car it’s going in will be used for more than just racing so I needed the motor to have a normal idle, run on easy to acquire fuel, and be reasonable to drive in traffic.
 This ruled out things like no insane cams with a lopey idle, or no hard to source fuels like e85. (not available where I live)

 Goal 4: $5,000 budget